-We’re back with another roundup of The Multipurpose Room with hosts Debora and Wesley where they are joined by Rebecca Arnold of Root Coaching and Consulting.
-There’s no doubt that the educational system has undergone a complete 180-turn over the last year, and while there’s plenty of discussion on how that has impacted students and parents, teachers are often left out of the picture.
-However, it’s vital to keep educators at the forefront as their experience of the system has a direct impact on a child’s educational journey.
+We’re back with another roundup of The Multipurpose Room with hosts Debora and Wesley, who are joined by Rebecca Arnold of Root Coaching and Consulting.
+Undoubtedly, the educational system has undergone a complete 180-turn over the last year, and while plenty of discussions have impacted students and parents, teachers are often left out of the picture.
+However, it’s vital to keep educators at the forefront as their experience of the system directly impacts a child’s educational journey.

 Exploring the Need to Support Teacher Wellbeing

-Teachers everywhere are experiencing the epidemic of stress, a situation brought about by consistently increasing workloads as well as the need for teachers to manage conflict for students and support trauma-based instructions, and COVID-19 has only exacerbated this situation.
+Teachers everywhere are experiencing the epidemic of stress, a situation brought about by consistently increasing workloads and the need for teachers to manage conflict for students and support trauma-based instructions, and COVID-19 has only exacerbated this situation.

-Not only are teachers having to work under new circumstances, but they’re also having to work two jobs at once: in-person teaching for students in the classroom, and virtual teaching for those opting for distance learning.
-Teachers have also had to adopt new roles, with many of them acting as grief counsellors and sources of advice for students who are suffering from the effects of the pandemic.
+Not only do teachers have to work under new circumstances, but they also have to work two jobs at once: in-person teaching for students in the classroom and virtual teaching for those opting for distance learning.
+Teachers have also had to adopt new roles, with many acting as grief counselors and sources of advice for students suffering from the effects of the pandemic.
 All of this has understandably caused a massive surge in teacher stress levels.

-As a result of that, there’s a downturn in feelings of self-efficacy within teachers where they start feeling inadequate at their jobs.
+As a result of that, there’s a downturn in feelings of self-efficacy among teachers where.
+They start feeling inadequate at their jobs.
 What follows are feelings of anxiety, fearfulness, worry, and sadness, among others.

 Creating a Supportive Environment for Teachers During this Trying Time